FructusCode/pythemoviedb/README.md

 A Python wrapper for The Movie Database API (http://www.themoviedb.org/).

-Also provides a command-line script to automatically renamed movie files.
+Also provides a command-line script to automatically rename movie files.

 Licensing
 =========